checklistanimations/about-checklist-animations/do-i-use-ai.md

 So what do I use AI for.

 * syntax reminders.
 The documentation for vba is bad and sometimes I need a quick syntax reminder.
 I always type it in after.
 I don't copy and paste.
 * Math.
 I am bad at math when we get past multiplication and division.
 Geometry, trigonometry, I don't do it so I have AI help with that.
-I still validate what it gives me but think of it like a syntax reminder on how to do a mathematical equations.
+I still validate what it gives me but think of it like a syntax reminder on how to do mathematical equations.
 * Sounding board.
 Sometimes I will tell the AI that I am having a bad day or I can't get certain things done.
 It helps me cope and helps motivate me to build these applications.